DavidHidde/cracked-surface-generation/README.md

 where the `<device>` is one of `[CPU, CUDA, OPTIX, HIP, ONEAPI, METAL]`, argument `-s` is used to set the desired dataset size and `-c` is the path to the configuration file that should be used.
 The optional `-r` and `-o` options serve to control the maximum number of render retries and output directory respectively.

+Please note that the framework overrides the compositing settings in order to render both the image and the label.

 ### `scene.blend` features

 The Blender source file `scene.blend` contains a couple of features which are handy to set up a semi-realistic scene quickly.
 Materials, a geometry nodes model for walls as well as some models used for testing.
 Note that the `wall` property in the config assumes a single object represent the geometry to be used for crack generation.
 When using the `Wall V3` geometry nodes modifier to create this geometry, make sure to apply the modifier as otherwise the framework won't work correctly.
 Additionally, note that the materials use the brick texture from Blender, which is lined up to work with the current dimensions used for bricks (0.21 x 0.05 with a mortar size of 0.1).
 The default settings for the `Wall v3` geometry nodes modifier do line up correctly with the material, but changing the dimension settings in the nodes modifier will cause the material to not line up correctly anymore.
 This also happens when using a different width : height ratio for the base model.

+The scene also uses a door sourced from [BlenderKit](https://www.blenderkit.com/get-blenderkit/0d8c66e5-53df-4778-b070-ea40743e7ebe/), but this is already included in the `scene.blend` file and does not need to be imported again.

 ## Requirements